wilsonwaters/PulseCounter/README.md

 - pollingInterval: If using polling mode, set the inteval.
 This should be based off the minimum expected pulse time and halved 0.05 is a good value for 1 pulse per Wh i.e. 10 pulses per second = 36kWh.
 Double for Nyquist 20, interval = 0.05s
 - URLPoster:interval: seconds between pushed updates to a URL
 - PVOutputPoster:pvoutputAPIKey and pvoutputSystemId: Required for sending values to pvOutput

+# Output
+By default the current count is saved to /tmp/pulseCounterCount.
+This value wrapps to zero at the end of every day.
+You can use zabbix or any other monitoring application to read this value.
+The last value saved on shutdown so you can continue the count where it left off.

 # Electronics
 You will need to get the pulses into your raspberry pi somehow!
 I made a simple transister switch circuit with an LDR "looking at" our power meter.
 The digital input is high when the LED is lit.
 It also has a potentiometer to adjust the sensitivity.
 There's plenty of example circuits on the 'net.
 If there's a demand I'll take some photos of my setup and the circuit diagram.